School of Law and Social Science

 +44 (0) 1772 89 3078

 Bridget Martin obtained an external London LLB (Hons) by private study and started teaching after obtaining a Post Graduate Certificate in Education.

-She has now been a member of Lancashire Law School (formerly the Law Department) at UCLan for about 20 years and has also taught part-time at Bolton University.
+She has now been a member of the School of Law and Social Science at UCLan for about 20 years and has also taught part-time at Bolton University.
 She has some useful and longstanding contacts within the Department of the Environment, Food and Rural Affairs, (DEFRA) Natural England, the Royal Society for the Protection Birds and the Royal Society for the Protection of Animals.
 She is a DEFRA consultee and a member of the Forum on Invasive Non-Native Species.